itsjustmithun/Cyber_Record_System-FS/README.md

-## File Structure Course Project
+## Record System Application - RecSys

-File Record Application developed using the Hashing method.
+-- File Record Application developed using the Hashing method.
-Implemented buckets to avoid collisions
+-- Implemented buckets to avoid collisions
+-- This was a File Structures Course Project